John A. Roebling: Career

 In 1837, after the birth of his first child and the death of his brother Carl, Roebling returned to engineering for work.
 He first worked on projects to improve river navigation and build canals.
 For three years, he conducted surveys for the state of Pennsylvania for railway lines across the Allegheny Mountains, from the capital, Harrisburg, to Pittsburgh in the far west, at the start of the Ohio River.

-In 1840 Roebling wrote to suspension bridge designer Charles Ellet, Jr., offering to help with the design of a bridge near Philadelphia:
+In 1840, Roebling wrote to suspension bridge designer Charles Ellet Jr., offering to help with the design of a bridge near Philadelphia:

 The study of suspension bridges formed for the last few years of my residence in Europe my favourite occupation ...
 Let but a single bridge of the kind be put up in Philadelphia, exhibiting all the beautiful forms of the system to full advantage, and it needs no prophecy to foretell the effect which the novel and useful features will produce upon the intelligent minds of the Americans.

-At that time canal boats from Philadelphia were transported over the Allegheny Mountains on railroad cars in order to access waterways on the other side of the mountains, so that the boats could continue to Pittsburgh.
+At that time, canal boats from Philadelphia were transported over the Allegheny Mountains on railroad cars in order to access waterways on the other side of the mountains, so that the boats could continue to Pittsburgh.
 The system of inclines and levels that moved the boats and conventional railroad cars was a state-owned enterprise, the Allegheny Portage Railroad.
 The railroad cars were pulled up and down the inclines by a long loop of thick hemp rope, up to 7 centimetres thick.
 The hemp ropes were expensive and had to be replaced frequently.

 Roebling remembered an article he had read about wire rope.
-Soon after, he started developing a 7-strand wire rope at a ropewalk that he built on his farm.
+Soon after, he started developing a seven-strand wire rope at a ropewalk that he built on his farm.
 In 1841, Roebling began producing wire rope at Saxonburg to use in suspension bridges and such projects as the portage railroad.

 In 1844 Roebling won a bid to replace the wooden canal aqueduct across the Allegheny River with the Allegheny Aqueduct.
 His design encompassed seven spans of 163 feet (50 m), each consisting of a wooden trunk to hold the water, supported by a continuous cable made of many parallel wires, wrapped tightly together, on each side of the trunk.
 He followed this innovation in 1845 by building a suspension bridge over the Monongahela River at Pittsburgh.
-The confluence of the Allegheny and Monongahela at Pittsburgh forms the Ohio River.
+The confluence of the Allegheny and Monongahela rivers at Pittsburgh forms the Ohio River.